 Welcome to the web pages for the Sophia Centre for the Study of Cosmology in Culture, a research and teaching centre within the Faculty of Humanities and the Performing Arts at the University of Wales Trinity Saint David.
-The Centre’s remit is the consideration of how we live on planet Earth, with particular reference to the sky and cosmos as part of the wider environment.
+The Centre’s purpose is the consideration of how we live on planet Earth, with particular reference to the sky and cosmos as part of the wider environment.

 We deal with the modern world as much as indigenous or ancient practices, and our work ranges from the study of Neolithic sites to medieval cosmology, the history of astrology in the ancient world, India and the west, the nature of space and place on Earth as well as in the sky, and the ethics of modern space exploration.
 We do not confine ourselves to any time period or culture.
 If it concerns the sky then we will find a place for it!

 The main qualification we teach is the distance-learning, on-line, MA Cultural Astronomy and Astrology, the only academic degree in the world which explores humanity’s relationship with the sky.
 There is no need to live in the UK to study this MA.
 We have a global community of students and scholars who connect on the web.
 Modules from the MA are also taken by students in other MAs at the University, including the MAs in Ancient Religion, the Study of Relgions, Engaged Anthropology, and Ecology and Spirituality.

 We also offer the following flexible options for study which suit students with particular interests of commitments which make it difficult to sign up for the full MA:

 - Occasional student (take one or two MA modules)